GA-MEB/js-functions-hw-sudoku/README.md

 ## Setup

-Before you begin, please fork this repo to your GitHub account, and then clone that fork somewhere on your local machine.
+Make sure that you are on the `master` branch of your `wdi-remote-r2d2` repo.
+Then run `git pull upstream master` to pull the latest materials from the instructors' repository.
+You shouldn't hit a merge conflict here, but if you do, flag down an instructor right away.

-Then, navigate to the root directory of the repository and run `npm install` -- this will download any dependencies that have been specified for this assignment to a directory called `node_modules`.
+Next, navigate to the directory for today, go into the `homework` directory, and run `npm install` -- this will download any assignment-specific JavaScript dependencies into to a directory called `node_modules`.

-As you work through this assignment, you should make commits regularly, following our [commit guidelines](./commit-guidelines) as well as you can.
+As you work through this assignment, you should make commits regularly.
 In particular, since there are automated tests built into this assignment, we recommend that you make a commit every time that you pass a new test, in addition to any other time you feel might be appropriate (e.g. just before